Cooper Arms Apartments: Description and architecture

 Cooper Arms is a twelve-story steel-reinforced concrete building with exterior walls of brick finished with stucco.
 Located on Ocean Boulevard (at the corner of Linden Avenue) in the East Village near downtown Long Beach, the structure was designed by Los Angeles architects Curlett & Beelman.
 The design of the L-shaped apartment building has been described as Renaissance Revival and "Adam Revival" with neo-classical and neo-Egyptian ornamentation.

-Cooper Arms was originally developed as a housing cooperative with 159 apartments (and 406 rooms) which were offered for sale on "the own-your-own apartment plan."
+Cooper Arms was originally developed as a housing cooperative with 159 apartments (and 406 rooms) which were offered for sale on "the own-your-own apartment plan," an idea that was promoted by Canadian born real estate developer Lionel Vincent Mayell (who also served as secretary of the Cooper Arms Building Company).

 With a construction budget of $1,350,000, the Cooper Arms was the most expensive development in Long Beach history to that time.
 The construction was handled by Scofield Engineering and Construction Company, the same company that built the Los Angeles Biltmore.
 Demand for the new apartments was brisk, and in the six months before construction began, more than $1,250,000 in apartments had already been sold.

 The building's 12th floor solarium and ballroom, occupying a major portion of the top floor, were among its most notable features.
 The ballroom included a domed ceiling and ornate moldings and lanterns.
 Another popular feature was the ground-level garden along Ocean Boulevard which opened onto a Spanish loggia extending through the structure to Linden Avenue.